 Hong Kong to Macau day trip

 This Macau guide explains exactly how you can visit Macau from Hong Kong on your own, which is pretty easy to do.
-If you prefer, it's also easy to arrange a guided tour through Get Your Guide.
+But it’s also easy to arrange a guided tour and let someone else manage the details.

-Such a tour may be worth looking into if you’d like to avoid having to arrange everything for yourself, the benefit of having a tour guide, and visit most of the spots in our itinerary too.
+Such a tour may be worth looking into if you’d like to avoid having to arrange everything for yourself, the benefit of having a tour guide, and visit most of the spots in our itinerary.

 Day Trip to Macau: Everything you need to know